almperr/RobotArm/README.md

 # RobotArm
-This repository contains code for the Android app and micro-controller to control a robot arm via phone app
+This repository contains code for the Android app and Arduino to control a robot arm.

+## Files
+- Arduino
+- Android